ShruthiRajendraShetti/Data-Mining/README.md

 Data Quality: Noise in tweets (e.g., abbreviations, emojis) may impact the model’s accuracy.
 Changing Language Patterns: Slang and sentiment expressions evolve over time, requiring periodic model retraining.
 Bias: Potential bias in the dataset may lead to inaccurate predictions, especially for underrepresented topics or groups.

+# B. Data Understanding Phase
+From the initial exploration:

+The dataset has 27,481 rows and 4 columns:
+textID: Unique identifier for each tweet.
+text: Full text of the tweet.
+selected_text: Extracted portion of the tweet that reflects the sentiment.
+sentiment: Overall sentiment label of the tweet (neutral, positive, or negative).
+There is one missing entry in the text and selected_text columns.
+Sentiment distribution is worth examining to understand class balance.
+Next, let's proceed with a deeper exploratory analysis, including:

+Distribution of sentiment classes.
+Text length statistics.
+Visualizations for insights on text data.
+Let’s continue with these steps! ​​

+Distribution Of Sentiment Classes
+Insights from Data Understanding
+Sentiment Distribution:

+The dataset shows an imbalanced distribution of sentiments, with neutral being the most frequent class, followed by negative and positive.
+Text Length:
+The average length of a tweet (text_length) is around 68 characters, while the average length of the selected_text is 37 characters.
+Some tweets are as short as 3 characters, and some reach the Twitter limit of 141 characters, which is useful for model selection and feature engineering.
+These insights suggest that:

+We might need to address the class imbalance during the modeling phase.
+Feature engineering may include text length as a feature to potentially improve model performance.